rickdevera/tenable_immersion_day_labs/LabExercise-01.md

 ### Tasks

-#### To navigate to the environment
+#### Navigate to the environment
 There are two methods for remote access.
 Bastion Host credential is in the **Inventory** Section

 a.
 Browser based (Guacamole) - login to the public ip: http://[GuacamolePublicIP]:8080/guacamole

 b.
 Remote Desktop Protocol (RDP) – use Remote Desktop connection to login into the external IP using your preferred client (i.e. Microsoft Remote Desktop)

-You will need to navigate to the sign-in page
+1. You will need to navigate to the sign-in page

     1. Use the Google Chrome to navigate to Tenable sign-in page.
 	    - There's bookmark in Chrome or shortcut on the Bastion host's Windows Desktop
-	- Use Tenable.cs credentials found in **Output Properties** to sign in
+    	- Use Tenable.cs credentials assigned by the class instructor.
-2. You're in Vulnerability Management Overview page
+    2. You're in *Tenable.io Workspace* page
-3. Using the drop down from the left top corner, scroll down and click to open **Cloud Security**
+    3. Click the icon to open **Tenable.cs**

 ##### Create a Project
 **A Project** is a group of any combination of connections, policies, cloud accounts:
 1. From the Tenable.cs dashboard, click on the (+) button on the top-left menu
+1. Click on **Create a Project**
 1. Provide a ***Project Name*** (ie. **Lab01-Project**), then click ***Continue***
 1. Choose **AWS** as the provider